subquery/documentation/docs/subquery_network/node_operators/setup/faq.md

 # Database

-## How to change the default password of the PostgreSQL DB?
+## Change the default password of the PostgreSQL DB

 To change the password for coordinator-service: v0.18.0, ensure the password config for the DB is the same as the one for the coordinator service `.yml` file.